AlexandreFenyo/net-monitor/README.md

 - when a probe pushes a new value to a data set with a name not already associated to an existing one, a new data set is created.
 Its initial lifetime is the one specified by the probe for this value, or 0 if the probe omits to specify a lifetime.

-- when a probe pushes a new value to a data set that has already been created, and when that probe specifies a lifetime, its initial lifetime is increased to the new   the one specified by the probe for this value, or 0 if the probe omits to specify a lifetime.
+- when a probe pushes a new value to a data set that has already been created previously, and when that probe specifies a lifetime greater than the current data set lifetime, then the data set lifetime is updated to this new value.
+Otherwise, no change occurs to the data set

 - when a probe adds